DWI cases can be won, suspensions can be reduced, and even mandatory jail may not be mandatory if your lawyer knows DWI law.

 In the biggest, most important DWI case in New Jersey history, State v.
 Chun, Evan forced the State and the Alcotest manufacturer, Draeger, to release the Alcotest’s computer software to determine whether the machine accurately reports results.
 After Evan’s work in State v.
 Chun, many defenses were established to challenge the results of the machine.
 Those charged with DWI can successfully challenge the accuracy of the machine results.

 Here’s the bottom line: breath tests over the legal limit do not always result in a conviction for DWI.
-In fact, the lawyers at Levow DWI Law have great success in suppressing breath test results.
+In fact, the lawyers at Levow DWI Law, P.C. have great success in suppressing breath test results.

 Find more information on challenging the results of a breath test here.